 Marcus BealeMA, Dip Arch (Cantab) FRSA EASA RIBA

-Marcus Beale has worked on radical alterations to protected buildings and historic sites since 1987, as well as delivering a series of striking new developments in sensitive settings.
-Marcus founded MBA in 1991 as a single person practice and it has gently, enjoyably evolved into a bright multi-faceted architectural team over a period of a quarter of a century.
+Marcus Beale has worked on radical alterations to historic sites and delivered striking new developments in sensitive settings.
+He founded MBA in 1991 and the practice has gently evolved and grown over more than a quarter of a century.
 Managing change in culturally dense territory is a speciality: doing new things in old places.
-As well as leading MBA and playing the violin, Marcus acts as a conservation mentor to young design practices, architect expert witness on major developments in historic settings, and is a professional practice examiner and lecturer.
+Marcus acts as a conservation mentor to high-profile design practices, architect expert witness on major developments in historic settings, and is a professional practice examiner and lecturer.
 He plays the violin and has strong interest in acoustics.
 His question for architects: before a place is built: what will it feel like?